protesilaos/my-website/_codelog/2023-10-08-emacs-beframe-menu.md

 excerpt: "My 'beframe' package for Emacs registers a submenu that makes its commands easier to discover."
 ---

+**UPDATE 2023-10-10 15:53 +0300:** I moved the menu inside of the "Buffers" submenu.
+Updated the screenshots to better showcase the effect.

+* * *

 I just implemented a `menu-bar-mode` submenu for my `beframe` package.
 What Beframe does, in short, is to limit buffers to the frame in which they were displayed.
 Multiple frames thus have their own buffer list,